robbrucks/linux-academy-ex280/CLI-notes.md

 available, enabling anything that depends on the service to refer to it at a consistent address.
 The default service clusterIP addresses are from the OKD internal network and they are used to permit pods to access each other.

+### Routes

+A route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.
+This will match the
+Server Name Indication (SNI) host name.
+DNS resolution for a host name is handled separately from routing; your administrator may have configured a cloud domain that will always correctly resolve to the OKD router, or if using an unrelated host name you may need to modify its DNS records independently to resolve to the router.

+### Endpoints

+The servers that back a service are called its endpoints, and are specified by an object of type Endpoints with the same name as the service.
+When a service is backed by pods, those pods are normally specified by a label selector in the service specification, and
+OKD automatically creates the Endpoints object pointing to those pods.

 ### Builds

 A build is the process of transforming input parameters into a resulting object.
 Most often, the process is used to transform input